utopia-php/pay/docs/tutorials/add-payment-adapter.md

 Before making any changes, you will need to fork Utopia's repository to keep branches on the official repo clean.
 To do that, visit the [utopia/pay Github repository](https://github.com/utopia-php/pay) and click on the fork button.

-This will redirect you from `github.com/utopia-php/pay` to `github.com/YOUR_USERNAME/pay`, meaning all changes you do are only done inside your repository.
-Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using `git clone` command:
+This will redirect you from `github.com/utopia-php/pay` to `github.com/YOUR_USERNAME/pay`, meaning all changes you do will only be done inside your repository.
+Once you are there, click the highlighted `Code` button, copy the URL, and clone the repository to your computer using `git clone` command:

 ```shell
 $ git clone [COPIED_URL]